cjdbarlow/Part-One/transport_across_cell_membranes.md

   * Only lipid soluble molecules (gases, steroids) can pass directly through the lipid bilayer without a specialised channel
   * Voltage-gated and ligand-gated channels facilitate simple diffusion

 * **Facilitated diffusion** (uniporters)
 Molecules bind to a carrier protein, and move together through the lipid bilayer, before separating on the other side.
-Facilitated diffusion is **concentration gradient-dependent**, but are **limited by** the amount of **carrier protein** available..
+Facilitated diffusion is **concentration gradient-dependent**, and **limited by** the amount of **carrier protein** available..

 The rate and extent of diffusion is affected by: